 That knowledge gap, combined with the increasing use of LinkedIn data in the recruitment process, leaves many people seeking answers on how best to represent themselves on the world’s biggest professional network.

-One key element of LinkedIn is making connections.
-Having people willing to connect with you is effectively an endorsement of your professional capability, so it's worth building your connection count, if you can.
+Having people willing to connect with you is effectively an endorsement of your professional capability, so it’s worth building your connection count, if you can.

 But outside of the people you know and have worked with, how do you go about ‘building’ connections?
 How many connections do you need to be seen as a good prospect?
 And the big one that comes up pretty regularly – should you accept connection requests from anyone and everyone?
 While the answers can vary, dependant on your position and purpose, there are a couple of things you need to look out for as you go about constructing your extended LinkedIn network.

-Making a connection
+Making a Linkedin connection

-Making connections is a core fundamental of LinkedIn.
-The ‘social' in ‘social media' dictates that establishing connections and interacting is an important element of the process, so to be meeting the intended purpose of the platform, you need to establish connections as a start.
-The logic behind building connections is sound – someone with a long career history but only twenty connections would probably suggest something's not quite right.
+Making Linkedin connections is a core fundamental of LinkedIn.
+The ‘social’ in ‘social media’ dictates that establishing connections and interacting is an important element of the process, so to be meeting the intended purpose of the platform, you need to establish connections as a start.
+The logic behind building connections is sound – someone with a long career history but only twenty connections would probably suggest something’s not quite right.

 The more complex question is how many connections do you need to ensure you’re representing yourself in the best possible way?
 Various studies have been undertaken on the average number of connections on LinkedIn, most of which indicate that there’s about a 50-50 split between those who have more than 500 connections and those who don’t – 500 being the magic number, as LinkedIn doesn’t show how many connections you have beyond this, the total switching to ‘500+’ (LinkedIn’s intention is not to have it become a popularity contest, but to use connection count as some indicator of professional standing).